pablo14/data-science-live-book/exploratory_data_analysis/correlation.md

 ### Feature engineering based on information theory

-There is a complete chapter treating this topic [TODO: ADD LINK].
+There is a complete chapter treating <a href="http://livebook.datascienceheroes.com/selecting_best_variables/introduction.html" target="blank">**Feature Engineering**</a>.
 So in this section, we cover a quick overview.

 Based on MIC measure, mine function can receive the index of the column to predict (or to get all the correlations against only one variable).